People Who Will Never Want to Date Again (Or at Least Not For Awhile)

 As always being single or being in a relationship is always a personal choice, so take the time to do what is right for you.
 Do not rush into a relationship out of fear your crush will not be around later because if it was meant to be it will happen in the future.

-The parents of an ex asked a relative how I was doing the other day, but I could not help to think: why do they care!
+The parents of an ex asked a relative how I was doing a few years ago, but I could not help to think: why do they care!
 As far as I can tell none of the men I ever dated me ever truly really liked me that much anyway, so why do they or their family pretend to be interested in how I am doing today.
 I think they were just looking for something gossipy to talk about, and that is about it.

 It does not hurt me at all to declare all these years later that no one I ever dated ever really liked me that much anyway because it is true.
 I knew it at the time when I was going through my desperate "I hope he likes me phase," but years out of the dating scene I just find the whole show a bit ridiculous.
 If I could go back in time I would have told my younger self to never date and just read, write, draw, paint, craft and go on nature walks.
 I am looking forward to the rest of my single life because I no longer have to pretend that men I date truly like me.
 I was just the one they want to distract themselves with at the moment.